How to Make Sex Work in a Long-term Monogamous Relationship

 Hi!
 I am Irene Fehr, sex coach for committed couples, and I am going to tell you about the repeating patterns that I see couples make that either lead them to losing sexual connection in a long-term relationship — or creating a sustainable long-term sexual relationship that is ever-evolving, exciting, passionate and intimate.

-Watch the video training above or read below to learn about the 3 types of sex — then let’s create a breakthrough in your relationship.
+Watch the video training above or read below to learn about the 3 types of sex — then let’s talk about creating a breakthrough in your relationship.

 In summary …